dt7860920/6700-team-project/README.md

 For this assignment, we were tasked with building a Python package.
 Specifically using uv as a package manager for the benefits of the toml file and src file structure.

 #### Dependencies
-These will be installed automatically below.
+These will be installed automatically in step 4.
 - fastapi
 - httpx
 - mypy